 We know the impact that water and sanitation has on public health and women’s empowerment; however, the challenge remains—how to operationalize these aspects into water supply and sanitation projects?
-With less than 1000 days of action left, the time is now to accelerate the momentum and streamline health and gender in our operations.

 Let’s first clarify a few assumptions.
 First, water and sanitation specialists do not have an aversion to incorporating health and gender aspects in projects; in fact, most welcome the opportunity and felt that impacts could be highlighted more in projects.
 Second, we in the social sectors need to recognize that not all water supply and sanitation projects can have a measurable impact on gender or health.
 And third, the inclusion of ‘soft components’ in projects require resources and time to implement; in fact, they could affect the desired pace of project implementation.
 Nevertheless, both health and gender actions can be incorporated in water supply and sanitation projects.
 For health, this means having a strong focus on sanitation and hygiene, water quality, appropriate technology and clear health indicators.
 For gender, this requires meaningful and culturally appropriate targets with sound baselines.
 The image of women and children carrying heavy containers of water from far distances is unforgettable.